Resource Centre for the Arts (RCA)

 - 1976 – The building was bought by the Resource Foundation for the Arts (RFA).

 - 1984 – The Hall was renovated with an eye to enhancing its heritage features.
-For this, RCA received the 1984 Southcott Award from the Newfoundland Heritage Foundation.
+For this, RCA received the 1984 Southcott Award from the Heritage NL.

 - 2008 – The Hall underwent a 2.4 million dollar renovation, funded in part by the Government of Canada through the Department of Canadian Heritage and the Atlantic Canada Opportunities Agency, the Province of Newfoundland and Labrador, and the City of St. John’s.